You'll Never Walk Alone: Liverpool F.C.

 Five decades on, the pre-match, scarfs-raised, sing-it-loud ritual is as much a part of Liverpool's fabric as their red shirts, its words written in wrought iron on the gates of their stadium.

+Gerry Marsden, lead vocalist of Gerry and the Pacemakers and lifelong Liverpool supporter, recalls the first time it was sung at Anfield: "I was at the match and I heard them all singing it and thought, 'Bloody hell, they're singing my song – fantastic.'"

-According to former player Tommy Smith, lead vocalist Gerry Marsden presented Liverpool manager Bill Shankly with a recording of his forthcoming cover single during a pre-season coach trip in the summer of 1963.
+According to former Liverpool defender Tommy Smith, Gerry Marsden presented manager Bill Shankly with a recording of his forthcoming single during a pre-season coach trip in the summer of 1963.
 "Shanks was in awe of what he heard. ...
 Football writers from the local newspapers were travelling with our party and, thirsty for a story of any kind between games, filed copy back to their editors to the effect that we had adopted Gerry Marsden's forthcoming single as the club song."
-The squad were subsequently invited to perform the track with the band on The Ed Sullivan Show with Marsden stating, "Bill came up to me.
+In 1964, the Liverpool squad, who were in New York on a club tour having won the 1963–64 league title, were invited to perform 'YNWA' with the band on The Ed Sullivan Show, with Marsden stating, "Bill came up to me.
 He said, 'Gerry my son, I have given you a football team and you have given us a song'."